-However, if your kitten has a questionable background, such as a stray, weaned early, or at high risk in a multi-cat household with exposure to outdoor strays, starting shots at six weeks old is advised.
+However, if your kitten has a questionable background (such as being a stray or having been weaned early) or if your kitten is at high-risk (living in a multi-cat household with exposure to outdoor strays), starting shots at six weeks old is advised.
 Boosters are required at three to four week intervals until 16 weeks, equaling a total of three successive shots.

 Rabies shots can be given at 12 weeks old, but most veterinarians will wait until 16 weeks so that rabies and other vaccines are on the same schedule.
-After the initial kitten shots, boosters are given in one year and then every one to three years depending on the vaccine and exposure of your kitty.
+After the initial kitten shots, boosters are given at one year and then every one to three years depending on the vaccine and exposure that your kitty faces.

 Let’s take a look at a sample vaccination schedule:

 |Age||Core Vaccinations (Required)||Non-core Vaccinations (Dependent on Lifestyle/Health of Kitten)||Drugs (Dependent on Health of Kitten)|